dulibrarytech/digitaldu-frontend/README.md

 #### Cantaloupe Image Server

-Download and install the Cantaloupe image server (https://cantaloupe-project.github.io/), update the .env file with cantaloupe port and url.
+Download and install the Cantaloupe image server (https://cantaloupe-project.github.io/), update the frontend .env file with the Cantaloupe port and url.
 Alternatively, another IIIF image server can be used.

 ##### "Cantaloupe.properties" updates